vkhazin/influxdb-courseware/README.md

 * Recent administrative and troubleshooting experience on Linux OS

-* Scripting and/or programming hands-on recent experience
+* Scripting and/or programming recent experience

 ## Outline ##